microsoft/ASL-citizen-code/ST-GCN/README.md

 ### Instructions:

-Download the dataset from [link] and unzip.
+Download the dataset from https://www.microsoft.com/en-us/research/project/asl-citizen/ and unzip.

 To extract the MediaPipe Holistic keypoints from the videos, open pose.py.
 Update paths to videos, data_csvs and destination path (lines 14-16).
 Use the following command on the command line.
 It takes approximately 7 days to complete extracting all keypoints.